 On July 22 in 1849 famed American poet Emma Lazarus was born in New York City to a wealthy sugar refining family of Portuguese Sephardic Jewish descent.
 A writer from an early age, she went on to become part of the late nineteenth century New York literary elite, and at age 34 penned the inspiring sonnet that would give the Statue of Liberty, one of the most recognized women in the world, her powerful voice.

-In 1883, William Maxwell Evarts, a senior statesman and lawyer who served as chairman of the American Committee for the Statue of Liberty, and author Constance Cary Harrison asked Emma to compose a sonnet for an art and literary auction being held to raise funds for the construction of Statue’s pedestal.
+In 1883, William Maxwell Evarts, a senior statesman and lawyer who served as chairman of the American Committee for the Statue of Liberty, and author Constance Cary Harrison asked Emma to compose a sonnet for an art and literary auction being held to raise funds for the construction of the Statue’s pedestal.

 “Give me your tired, your poor, your huddled masses yearning to breathe free…”

-Emma’s poem didn’t receive much initial attention, playing no role at the dedication of the statue on October 28, 1886, and was soon forgotten.
+Emma’s sonnet didn’t receive much initial attention, playing no role at the dedication of the statue on October 28, 1886, and was soon forgotten.
 One year later, she died (November 19, 1887) from cancer, likely Hodgkin’s lymphoma.